 Adding weight to the theory that a malfunctioning circadian clock could be the molecular basis for mental illnesses like bipolar disorder, a 2009 study published in the journal BioMed Central Psychiatry identified four variations of the regulatory clock gene RORB that were “positively associated” with bipolar disorder.
 Scientists have continued their studies of the ROR genetic family to understand its connection to bipolar disorder.
 In 2015, a team of Taiwanese researchers published findings in PLOS ONE that further suggest variations in regulatory clock genes — RORA and RORB in this case — to be involved in bipolar illness.

-In a fascinating 2016 article from Cell Reports, a team of Japanese scientists were able to successfully predict bipolar-type mood changes in mice models by studying the gene expression patterns of such circadian genes, which the researchers also observed were “over-represented” within their data sets.
+In a fascinating 2016 article from Cell Reports, a team of Japanese scientists was able to successfully predict bipolar-type mood changes in mice models by studying the gene expression patterns of such circadian genes, which the researchers also observed were “over-represented” within their data sets.

 Researchers from the University of Glasgow published two new studies this year that further unpacked the genetic relationship between the body clock and mental health.
 The largest observational study to date examining a disrupted circadian clock and mental well-being, published in The Lancet Psychiatry, associated a greater risk of mood disorders with disruption to daily circadian cycles.
 In this study, circadian disruptions were linked to depression, increased feelings of loneliness, greater mood instability and even cognitive decline.